TeamYukki/YukkiMusicBot/config/README.md

 - If you plan to use Yukki Music Bot with your own customized or modified code.

 1. `UPSTREAM_REPO` : Your Upstream Repo URL or Forked Repo.
-2. `PRIVATE_BOUPSTREAM_BRANCHT_MODE` : Default Branch of your Upstream Repo URL or Forked Repo.
+2. `UPSTREAM_BRANCH` : Default Branch of your Upstream Repo URL or Forked Repo.
 3. `GIT_TOKEN` : Your GIT TOKEN if your upstream repo is private
 4. `GITHUB_REPO` : Your Github Repo url, that will be shown on /start command